 When you want to see how your heart performs when it is under duress, the most common test is the exercise stress test.
 Also, known as an exercise electrocardiogram, treadmill test, graded exercise test, or stress EKG, this lets us know how your heart responds when it is pushed.

 In the test, the patient is hooked up to an electrocardiogram (EKG) and then walks on a treadmill.
-As the rate and degree of difficulty of the treadmill is increased, your heart rate, blood pressure, breathing rate, and your heart’s electrical activity (recorded by the EKG) are all measured.
+As the rate and degree of difficulty of the treadmill are increased, your heart rate, blood pressure, breathing rate, and your heart’s electrical activity (recorded by the EKG) are all measured.

 At Premier Cardiology, we use stress tests for patients with certain symptoms.
 We want to find out: